BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Python_Introduction.rst

 Creating the DataStructure
 --------------------------

-In order to effectively use the *complex* classes and functions, you will need to create at leaset one *DataStructure* object.
+In order to effectively use the *complex* classes and functions, you will need to create at leaset one :ref:`DataStructure` object.
-The *DataStructure* object holds the various *DataGroup*, *AttributeMatrix*, and *DataArray* that will be created.
-When then *DataStructure* goes out of scope those items will also be cleaned up.
-The code to create the *DataStructure* object is straight forward.
+The :ref:`DataStructure` object holds the various *DataGroup*, *AttributeMatrix*, and *DataArray* that will be created.
+When then :ref:`DataStructure` goes out of scope those items will also be cleaned up.
+The code to create the :ref:`DataStructure` object is straight forward.

 .. code:: python